 Colin earned a Bachelor of Arts degree in Newspaper Journalism from the Grady College of Journalism and Mass Communication at The University of Georgia.
 He spent his senior year working as the photo editor for the independent Red & Black campus newspaper, where he made $2/hr but was one of his most favorite jobs.
 With an insatiable curiosity and eagerness to learn, he is also a 2017 graduate of Leadership Buckhead, a prestigious leadership development association in Atlanta.

 A native of Boca Raton, Fla., Colin moved to Lilburn, Ga. just before middle school.
-It was there that his love for baseball took hold as he played catch with a neighborhood boy and his dad, who turned out to be Atlanta Braves All-star Dale Murphy.
 The move was fortuitous in other ways, too, as Colin met his future wife, Jennifer, who managed his high school’s baseball team.
 Colin says he spent a lot of time on the bench, giving him abundant opportunities to learn about their mutual concern for the environment.
 He jokes that if he’d been better at baseball, they would never have gotten together.

 Today they live in Brookhaven (in an eternal fixer upper, where he does most of the work himself) with their two daughters, Ellie and Jules, who help remind them that every day is an adventure.
 When spring rolls around, Colin’s thoughts still turn to baseball and his quest to visit every Major League stadium in the U.S. At last count he had warmed the seats in nine, leaving 21 to go.